Here are the Top 10 Things to Avoid in an Interview

 You really want that position you applied for, and now you’ve landed an interview.
 What should you do, and what should you make certain you do NOT do?
-It’s natural to get a little nervous, but with some practice and preparing, you can make the best possible impression.
+It’s natural to get a little nervous, but with some practice and preparation, you can make the best possible impression.

 What are the Top 10 Things you should never do when it comes to an interview?
 Here is a list of some of the worst blunders you can make, so keep them in mind before your next job interview.